tiepdotme/samwize.com/_posts/2017-01-02-handy-bash-commands.markdown

     # Convert png to jpg
     sips -s format jpeg *.png --out mydirectory

+`sips` is a CLI tool included in Mac, but the commands is not pretty.
+If you can install other tools, [magick mogrify](https://imagemagick.org/script/mogrify.php) does resizing, converting formats, and more.

 ## List Process Running on a Port

     # eg. Port 8080